common-workflow-language/bosc-abstracts/bosc_abstract/cwl_abstract_bosc.md

-Three engineers (Peter Amstutz, John Chilton, and Nebojsa Tijanic) from leading bioinformatics platform teams (Curoverse, Galaxy Team, and Seven Bridges Genomics) and a tool author (Michael R. Crusoe / khmer project / Michigan State University) started working together at the BOSC 2014 Codefest with an initial focus on developing a portable means of representing, sharing and invoking command line tools which was then the basis for portable workflow descriptions.
+Three engineers (Peter Amstutz, John Chilton, and Nebojsa Tijanic) from leading bioinformatics platform teams (Curoverse, Galaxy Team, and Seven Bridges Genomics) and a tool author (Michael R. Crusoe / khmer project) started working together at the BOSC 2014 Codefest with an initial focus on developing a portable means of representing, sharing and invoking command line tools which was then the basis for portable workflow descriptions.
 The group placed high value on re-using existing formats and